-During the quarter ended March 31, 2013, the Company entered into and closed a series of subscription agreements with accredited investors (the "Investors"), pursuant to which the Company issued an aggregate of 3,281,250 units at a purchase price of \$3.20 per unit, for aggregate gross proceeds of \$10,500,000 (the "Private Offering").
-Each unit consists of one share of common stock and one five-year warrant (the "2013 Investor Warrants") to purchase one share of common stock at an exercise price of \$3.20.
-The exercise price of the 2013 Investor Warrants was subject to adjustment in the event that the Company issues common stock at a price lower than the exercise price, subject to certain exceptions.
-The 2013 Investor Warrants are redeemable by the Company at a price of \$0.001 per 2013 Investor Warrant at any time subject to the conditions that (i) the Company's common stock has traded for twenty (20) consecutive trading days with a closing price of at least \$6.40 per share with an average trading volume of 50,000 shares per day, and (ii) the underlying shares of common stock are registered for resale.
+During the quarter ended March 31, 2013 the Company issued an aggregate of 3,281,250 units at a purchase price of \$3.20 per unit, for aggregate gross proceeds of \$10,500,000.
+Each unit consisted of one share of common stock and one five-year warrant (the "2013 Investor Warrants") to purchase one share of common stock at an initial exercise price of \$3.20.
+The exercise price of the 2013 Investor Warrants is subject to adjustment in the event that the Company issues common stock at a price lower than the exercise price, subject to certain exceptions.
+The 2013 Investor Warrants are redeemable by the Company at a price of \$0.004 per 2013 Investor Warrant at any time subject to the conditions that (i) the Company's common stock has traded for twenty (20) consecutive trading days with a closing price of at least \$6.40 per share with an average trading volume of 50,000 shares per day, and (ii) the underlying shares of common stock are registered for resale.

-As a result of the financing completed by the Company during the quarter ended September 30, 2015 (note 5) the exercise price of the 2013 Investor Warrants was reduced from \$3.20 to \$3.144 resulting in the recognition of a loss of \$8,098.
+As a result of the financing completed by the Company during the year ended June 30, 2016 (note 5) the exercise price of the 2013 Investor Warrants was reduced from \$3.20 to \$3.144 resulting in the recognition of a loss of \$8,098.

-During the year ended June 30, 2016, 144,500 2013 Investor Warrants were exercised for cash at an exercise price of \$3.144 per share.
+During the year ended June 30, 2016, 144,500 of the 2013 Investor Warrants were exercised for cash at an exercise price of \$3.144 per share.
 The Company received proceeds of \$454,308 from these exercises.
 The warrants that have been exercised were revalued at their exercise date and then the reclassification to equity was recorded resulting in \$285,895 of the derivative liability being reclassified to equity.